Mauna Kea Hawaii, USA Travel Guide

 Explore cowboy country and dramatic coastal views.

-These areas offer a different perspective of the island's interior and northern coasts.
+These areas offer a new perspective on the island'the island's interior and northern coasts.

 Unique geological aspects and lush, raw landscapes.

-These areas highlight the island's active volcanic history and rich biodiversity.
+These areas highlight the island's active volcanic history and diverse ecosystems.

 For specific interests beyond the main tourist routes.